 In 2003, the District increased the size of the wetlands at Rumsey Station for use as a mitigation bank.
 A policy was developed governing the sale of credits in the bank.
 Monitoring of the wetland will continue for at least the next three years.
 In 2008, land was purchased west of Rumsey Station to expand the wetland bank.
-In 2009-10, the District anticipates acquiring additional land adjacent to UNO's Allwine Prairie along Glacier Creek.
+In 2010, the District acquired additional land adjacent to UNO's Allwine Prairie along Glacier Creek for a wetland and stream mitigation site.
+Other wetland mitigation sites being developed in 2012 are in the Silver Creek and Pigeon-Jones Watersheds.